METAL AIR WATER SYRINGE TIP

 IT’S TIME TO OPEN YOUR EYES

-The information and excuses you have just read should open your eyes when visiting a dental office.
+The information and excuses you have just read about metal air water syringe tips should open your eyes when visiting a dental office.
 Just because the office looks clean, does not mean you cannot get sick or contract a deadly disease.